 3. Automated Remediation

-Automated remediation is another vital AIOps use case that leverages machine learning and artificial intelligence to identify and resolve IT issues.
+Automated remediation is another vital AIOps use cases that leverages machine learning and artificial intelligence to identify and resolve IT issues.
 This helps organizations to significantly reduce Mean Time to Resolution (MTTR).
 It also helps in improving uptime and IT efficiency.

 There are several ways to implement automated remediation.
 In the first one, AIOps tools monitor IT systems for detecting anomalies.
 Once it finds one, it automatically triggers a remediation workflow.
 This workflow can take a variety of actions like: